zaidmukaddam/securityMobileApp/README.md

 <img src="https://github.com/zaidmukaddam/securityMobileApp/blob/main/Images/ReadmeImages/1610829456904.jpg?raw=true" width="300" />

-We don't spy on your messages, we are not **WhatsApp** :sob: , be like us :sunglasses: .
+I don't spy on your messages, I are not **WhatsApp** :sob: , be like us :sunglasses: .

 ---